 The joy of eating slow in a fast world

-Over the last few decades, several studies have found that people who eat quickly are more likely to consume more calories ...
+Over the last few decades, several studies have found that people who eat quickly are more likely to consume more calories and weigh more than those who eat at a slower pace.
+Speedy eating has also ...

 Some results have been hidden because they may be inaccessible to you